Homecoming (Buffy the Vampire Slayer)

 "Homecoming" is the fifth episode of the third season of the television series Buffy the Vampire Slayer.
-It was written and directed by David Greenwalt, and first broadcast on November 3, 1998.
+It was written and directed by David Greenwalt, and first broadcast on The WB on November 3, 1998.

+Premise

-Old enemies have returned to kill the slayers and when Cordelia is mistaken for Faith, she has to help Buffy fight for their lives.
+Old enemies have returned to kill the Slayers and when Cordelia is mistaken for Faith, she has to help Buffy fight for their lives.